Dr. Zexun Chen

 Profile

-I’m currently a Lecturer / Assistant Professor in Predictive Analytics at the University of Edinburgh Business School.
-Before joining Edinburgh, I was a Lecturer in Computer Science at the University of Exeter.
-In the previous, I worked as a research fellow in the Department of Informatics, University of Sussex (UK) during the period 2017 - 2019, and as a postdoc in the Department of Computer Science, University of Exeter (UK) during the period 2019 - 2020.
+Hello there!
+I am currently a Lecturer and Assistant Professor in Predictive Analytics at the University of Edinburgh Business School.
+Before I landed here, I taught Computer Science at the University of Exeter.
+Before that, I worked as a research fellow at the University of Sussex from 2017 to 2019, followed by a postdoc role in Exeter’s Computer Science department from 2019 to 2021.
+You could say I have made my way around the UK academic world.

-About PhD application, please keep an eye on the University of Edinburgh Business School Website.
-If you would like to work with me, please feel free to send me an email to discuss the details or send me a direct message via Slack.
+For anyone thinking, I would love to do a PhD with this guy, keep an eye on the University of Edinburgh Business School’s PhD Programme.
+If you have questions or ideas, feel free to drop me an email or send me a message directly on Slack.
+Let us make some academic magic happen!

 Interests